 In many ways, the battery is the brains of today's automobiles and is assisted by a smart Battery Management System [BMS], which is the "brain" of the car's electronics.

 However, the start/stop warning light may come on if there is an issue somewhere in the vehicle.
-But the following are usually the culprit:
+But the following is usually the culprit:

 Dying Battery